Steve Bartalo

-Stephen James Bartalo (born July 15, 1964) is a former American professional football player who was a running back in the National Football League (NFL) and the World League of American Football (WLAF).
+Stephen James Bartalo (born July 15, 1964) is an American former professional football player who was a running back in the National Football League (NFL) and the World League of American Football (WLAF).
 He played for the Tampa Bay Buccaneers of the NFL, and the Frankfurt Galaxy of the WLAF.
 Bartalo played collegiately at the Colorado State University.
+He was selected by the Buccaneers in the sixth round of the 1987 NFL draft.

 Bartalo was inducted to the Colorado State University Athletics Hall of Fame in 1995.